Get

 cat and dog lying on the carpet in the living room

 Despite what is commonly believed by many, cats and dogs can live together.
 Sometimes, they can even become best buddies.
-However, this may take a lot of careful planning and patience.
-You have to give each animal the space they need to make friends.
+However, this may take a lot of careful planning, patience, and supervision.
+You have to give each animal the space they need to make friends and the success of it will also greatly depend on the individual animal’s personality, early socialization, and previous experiences.
+Not all dogs will be able to live in a household with cats and this should be respected.

 The 6 Tips to Make a Dog and Cat Friends at Home